Wei2624/Wei2624.github.io/_MachineLearning/usv_em.md

 The standard way is to set its derivatives to zero and solve it with respect to each variable. **However, this cannot be solved in a closed form!**

-let's take a look at this equation again.
+Let's take a look at this equation again.
 It is hard to solve because we have z variable there. $z^{(i)}$ indicates what class a data sample might belong to.
 We have to integrate this out, which makes it hard to calculate.
 If we knew what value z is at the beginning, we can easily calcualte the likelihood as:

 $$\ell(\phi,\mu,\Sigma) = \sum\limits_{i=1}^m \log p(x^{(i)}\lvert z^{(i)};\mu_{z^{(i)}},\Sigma_{z^{(i)}}) + \log p(z^{(i)};\phi)$$